 Keener, E.J., & Mehta, C.M.
 (2017).
 Sandra Bem: Revolutionary and generative feminist psychologist.
 Sex Roles.

-Ayotte, B., Mehta C.M., & Alfonso, J. (Online first) Health communication with same-sex and other-sex friends in emerging adulthood.
+Ayotte, B., Mehta C.M., & Alfonso, J. (2017) Health communication with same-sex and other-sex friends in emerging adulthood.
 International Journal of Aging and Human Development.